yorickpeterse/oga/CONTRIBUTING.md

 ## Tests

-Tests are written using RSpec and use the "should" syntax instead of the "expect" syntax (for as long as RSpec keeps supporting this).
-This means that assertions are written as following:
+Tests are written using RSpec and use the "expect" syntax.

-    some_object.should == some_value

-instead of this:

-    expect(some_object).to eq(some_value)

 Specification blocks should be written using `it`, grouping should be done using `describe`.
-Specification descriptions should be meaningful and human friendly English.
-For example:
+Specification descriptions should be meaningful and human-friendly English.
+For
+example:

     describe Oga::XML::Entities do
       describe 'decode' do